letyang23/ucla-lecture-notes/CS 263-NLP/Lecture Notes.md

   - Modern deep learning framework will do this automatically.
     - All we need to do is the word embedding (in the skip-gram walk through)

+`we start with randomly initialize embedding and during the training process, we will make the center word embedding more like its neighbors`

 ##### Intuition for learning

 - Start with some initial embeddings (e.g., random)